couchbaselabs/try-cb-scala/README.md

 ### Bring your own database

-If you wish to run this application against your own configuration of Couchbase Server, you will need version 7.0.0 beta or later with the `travel-sample` bucket setup.
+If you wish to run this application against your own configuration of Couchbase Server, you will need version 7.0.0 or later with the `travel-sample` bucket setup.

 > **_NOTE:_** If you are not using Docker to start up the API server, or the